bmatcuk/stylelint-lsp/README.md

 that will make changes to the file on save, otherwise, diagnostic messages from stylelint may be out-of-date after a save (ie, may point to the wrong line or may have been fixed by the automatic changes on save, etc).

+Note that v2 of stylelint-lsp no longer supports **configOverrides** because the latest version of stylelint no longer supports it.

 ## Inspiration
 Some ideas were borrowed from [vscode-eslint] and [coc-eslint].